*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 If you’re even a little bit handy, you can probably pull together a cabinet that will look “good enough.”
 If you’re the kind of person who has the skills and enjoys projects of that sort, you might be able to come up with something that will look better than anything you could buy—even if it’s customized to your specifications.

 One YouTube user who calls himself “Smugwood” put together a very useful series of video guides to building your own virtual pinball machine.
-To follow his guidelines step-by-step, you’re going to need some pretty high-end equipment – like a table saw and a CNC Lathe – but even if you don’t have all of that equipment, the videos give you a very helpful tutorial.
+To follow his guidelines step-by-step, you’re going to need some pretty high-end equipment – such as a table saw and a CNC Lathe – but even if you don’t have all of that equipment, the videos give you a very helpful tutorial.

 In this video, Smugwood lets you look over his shoulder while he cuts and machines all of the parts for the cabinet of his virtual pinball machine.
 All of his top-shelf shop equipment makes it look easy.
 Remember the old saying: “measure twice, cut once.”